gearsParts

 Bulk creation

-To import parts in bulk, you can use your own data by setting up API access.
-If you'd like to set up an integration with your ERP, please contact support.
+You can also use your own data by setting up API access.
+If you'd like to set up an integration with your ERP, please contact supportenvelope.

 Edit a part